melihovv/laravel-starter-kit/README.md

 - name of your app in `config/app.php`
 - `timezone` in `config/app.php`
 - `locale` in `config/app.php`
-- enable laravel-plugin
+- enable laravel-plugin in PhpStorm
-- enable phpmd and phpcs inspections
+- enable phpmd and phpcs inspections in PhpStorm
-- configure phpunit
+- configure phpunit in PhpStorm